GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 ---
-title: Authorizing end-users in Cloud Run with Pomerium
+title: Authorizing end users in Cloud Run with Pomerium
 description: Learn how to deploy Pomerium to Cloud Run and use it to protect other endpoints with authorization headers.
 author: travisgroth,desimone
 tags: Cloud Run, Pomerium